Fast Fisher Matrices and Lazy Likelihoods: Abstract

 \section{Abstract}

 Theoretical studies in gravitational wave astronomy often require the calculation of Fisher Information Matrices and Likelihood functions, which in a direct approach entail the costly step of computing gravitational waveforms.
 Here I describe an alternative technique that sidesteps the need to compute full waveforms, resulting in significant computational savings.
-I describe how related techniques can be used to speed up Bayesian inference applied to real gravitational wave data.
+This approach can be used to greatly speed up Bayesian inference applied to real gravitational wave data.

-Over the past two decades there have been literally hundreds of papers written describing parameter estimation studies in gravitational wave astronomy (we have to something to pass the time while waiting for the first detection).
+Over the past two decades there have been literally hundreds of papers written describing parameter estimation studies in gravitational wave astronomy. (we have to something to pass the time while waiting for the first detection).
 See Refs.~\cite{Echeverria:1989hg,Finn:1992wt,Cutler:1994ys,Cutler:1997ta, Flanagan:1997kp,Christensen:1998gf} for some important early examples.
-The set-up is as follows: a waveform family $h_+,h_\times$ describing the radiation produced by some potential source of gravitational waves is chosen, and the detector response function is specified.
+The procedure is as follows: a waveform family $h_+,h_\times$ describing the radiation produced by some potential source of gravitational waves is chosen, and the detector response function is specified.
 From these inputs the waveform templates $h({\bf x})$ describing the signals produced in the detector for model parameters ${\bf x}$ can be computed.
 The output of the detector - or a network of detectors, it makes no difference - can then be written as $s(t) = h({\bf x}, t) + n(t)$, where $n(t)$ is the instrument noise.
 For theoretical studies it is usually assumed that the noise is Gaussian with a colored spectrum $S_n(f)$, making it advantageous to shift the analysis to the Fourier domain where the noise samples are uncorrelated.
 The question is then asked, how well can the parameters ${\bf x}$ be constrained by the data?
 The answer follows from considering how well waveforms $h({\bf y})$ with parameters ${\bf y}$ are able to fit the data.
 The goodness of fit is found by taking the squared difference between the model and data, scaled by the noise level:

 where the brackets denote the standard noise weighted inner product